Parallel Unlearning in Inherited Model Networks: Capturing Model-Inheritance

-Incremental (or ``Continual'') learning entails training a model initially on a dataset and then progressively updating it as new data arrives, ensuring adaptability to the latest information~\cite{han2023anomaly,rajapaksha2023improving}.
-IL can be visualized as shown in Figure~\ref{fig:IL}, where nodes represent different updated states of the model, and edges depict the transition between model states after data updates.
+\textbf{Incremental Learning.} IL entails training a model initially on a dataset and then progressively updating it as new data arrives, ensuring adaptability to the latest information~\cite{han2023anomaly}.
+IL can be visualized as shown in Fig.~\ref{fig:IL}, where nodes represent different updated states of the model, and edges depict the transition between model states after data updates.
 If the initial state model $G$ continues to update, then the subsequent models $A$ and $B$ that receive new data, as well as their related models, also need updates.